bocoup/webpack-workshop/content/00-core/04-webpack-plugins/content/01-extract-text-webpack-plugin.md

 We introduced two loaders earlier - `style-loader` and `css-loader` - that work in build a project's css into the js package.
 That has a lot of benefits for development but for running in a end users computer, loading content over a normal internet connection can be improved or optimized.

 The __ExtractTextWebpackPlugin__ extracts the source of modules affected by it into a file separate from the javascript.
-Most often you will see this used for extracting css handled by `css-loader` into its own file so that a webpack built app can have the css loaded in a page at the same time and before the js so any server rendered content in the page can be styled as desired while the js loads.
+Most often you will see this used for extracting css handled by `css-loader` into a css file separate from the js files output by webpack.
+The built app can have this css loaded in a page at the same time and before the js so any server rendered content in the page can be styled as desired while the js loads.

 ---